SESYNC-ci/tidyverse-lesson/docs/_slides/lubridate.md

 ~~~
-[1] 1538517854
+[1] 1538575925
 ~~~
 {:.output}

 ===

-There are several columns in the storm events data with dates and times.
+There are many columns in the storm events data with date and time.
+Information